-not successfully demonstrating competency in at least 50% of the units/modules in two consecutive study periods of a course
+• not successfully demonstrating competency in at least 50% of the units/modules in three consecutive terms of a course for courses more than six (6) months in duration or in two consecutive terms of a course for courses six (6) months or less in duration.

-Students who fail more than 50% of the units delivered in a study period are considered to be at risk at not achieving progression and will be issued with an Intervention Strategy to assist them to rectify their progression.
+Students who fail more than 50% of the units delivered in a term are at risk at not achieving progression and will be issued with an Intervention Strategy to assist them to rectify their progression.

-Students who do not achieve satisfactory course progress for two consecutive study periods, will be reported to DHA via the PRISMS system.
+Students who do not achieve satisfactory course progress for three consecutive terms of a course for courses more than six (6) months in duration or in two consecutive terms of a course for courses six (6) months or less in duration, will be reported to DHA via the PRISMS system.